pgEdge/pgedge-helm/docs/limitations.md

+# Limitations

+The following limitations apply when deploying `pgedge-helm`.

 ## Certificate Management

 The chart creates a self-signed CA and issues certificates for managed users on each node, but it does not issue or configure server certificates.